Charley Hull

 Charley Esmee Hull (born 20 March 1996) is an English professional golfer who has won tournaments on both the Ladies European Tour (LET) and the LPGA Tour.

 Aged nine, Hull won the Ladies Golf Union Championship, playing against adults.
 She went on to have a successful amateur career, winning several national titles, and she was selected by Europe for the Junior Solheim Cup in 2011, and by Great Britain and Ireland for the Curtis Cup in 2012.
 Hull turned professional in 2013, and after ten top-10 finishes and a debut appearance at the 2013 Solheim Cup (the then youngest ever competitor at the tournament), she was named LET Rookie of the Year.
 Her first LET title was achieved at the 2014 Lalla Meryem Cup, and she won the LET Order of Merit at the end of the same year.
-Hull won her first LPGA title in 2016 at the Tour Championship.
+Hull won her first LPGA title in 2016 at the CME Group Tour Championship.
 She won further LET titles in 2019, 2021 and 2024, and she won her second LPGA title at the Volunteers of America Classic in 2022.

-Hull has won eight professional titles during her career, including three on the LPGA Tour, and four on the LET.
-She has ten top-10 finishes in majors, and has finished runner-up on four occasions: at the 2016 ANA Inspiration, the 2023 U.S. Women's Open, the 2023 Women's British Open, and the 2025 Women's British Open.
-Hull has competed in seven Solheim Cups, winning three, and has a career high year-end world ranking of eighth.
+Hull has won nine professional titles during her career, including three on the LPGA Tour, and five on the LET.
+She has thirteen top-10 finishes in majors, and has finished runner-up on five occasions: at the 2016 ANA Inspiration, the 2023 U.S. Women's Open, the 2023 Women's British Open, the 2025 Women's British Open and the 2026 U.S. Women's Open.
+Hull has competed in eight Solheim Cups, winning four.
+In February 2026, she reached a career high world ranking of three.

 Early life and career influences

 Hull was first introduced to golf when she was two years old, and she began playing with her father at Kettering Golf Club.
 She joined Woburn Golf Club aged nine or ten and later left school at the age of thirteen to be home-schooled.
-Hull has stated that once she started home-schooling, she focused on golf ahead of her studies, saying "I was playing golf from 9 am to 3 pm every day."
+Hull has stated that once she started home-schooling, she focused on golf ahead of her studies, saying: "I was playing golf from 9 am to 3 pm every day."
 While discussing her role models, Hull has said that when she was young she looked up to Laura Davies, with Davies herself acknowledging similarities in their style of play.
-Speaking about Hull, Davies has observed "She plays golf the way I played golf...She gets her driver out on pretty much every hole, goes for pins and isn't scared of messing things up."
+Speaking about Hull, Davies has observed: "She plays golf the way I played golf...She gets her driver out on pretty much every hole, goes for pins and isn't scared of messing things up."
 Hull has also cited Seve Ballesteros as a role model.